DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/cross-tab-settings.md

 ## Use Parameters

-The Cross Tab uses and displays values of data fields from an assigned data source (the **Data Source** property).
+The Cross Tab uses and displays values of data fields from an assigned data source.
 To provide values outside the data source, use internal Cross Tab parameters.
-Each parameter is stored in the Parameters collection.
+Each parameter is stored in the **Parameters** collection.

-You can access the Parameters property in the Cross Tab's smart tag or in the Properties window.
+You can access the **Parameters** property in the Cross Tab's smart tag or in the Properties window.

 ![](../../../../../images/eurd-win-cross-tab-parameters-property.png)